blongworth/python-oceanography-lesson/_episodes/16-Intro-NetCDF.md

 # Storage of netCDF data
 The data in a netCDF file is stored in the form of arrays.
+The data stored in an array needs to be of the same type (homogeneous).

-For example, temperature varying over time at a location is stored as a one-dimensional array.
-Temperature over an area for a given time is stored as a two-dimensional array.
+Temperature varying over time at a location is stored as a one-dimensional **array**.
+You can think of it as a list containing elements of the same data type (i.e. integers, floats).

+An example of a 2-dimensional array is temperature over an area for a given time.
+A Pandas DataFrame is also a 2-dimensional datastructe, but it differs from an array, a dataframe can store hetergenous data elements, and you can access it as a spreadsheet (using the columnnames and rows).

 ![1D_2D](../fig/netcdf_1D_2D_array.PNG)